S4DS-IEM/S4DS-Bot/README.md

 Now the load, unload and reload commands require administrator permissions for a user in order to use them, and flashes error message if they don't have necessary permissions.
 This is implemented by using checks and handling errors.

+Update : Load, Unload & Reload commands are now deprecated, in view of their ability to alter / affect bot functionalities across all servers.

 ---------------------------------------------------------------------------------